zebrium/ze-kubernetes-collector/README.md

 ### Installing via helm
 #### helm version 3
-1. `kubectl create namespace zebrium`
-2. `helm install zlog-collector zlog-collector --namespace zebrium --repo https://raw.githubusercontent.com/zebrium/ze-kubernetes-collector/master/charts --set zebrium.collectorUrl=YOUR_ZE_API_URL,zebrium.authToken=YOUR_ZE_API_AUTH_TOKEN,zebrium.deployment=YOUR_DEPLOYMENT_NAME,zebrium.timezone=KUBERNETES_HOST_TIMEZONE`
+1. `helm upgrade -i zlog-collector zlog-collector --namespace zebrium --create-namespace --repo https://raw.githubusercontent.com/zebrium/ze-kubernetes-collector/master/charts --set zebrium.collectorUrl=YOUR_ZE_API_URL,zebrium.authToken=YOUR_ZE_API_AUTH_TOKEN,zebrium.deployment=YOUR_DEPLOYMENT_NAME,zebrium.timezone=KUBERNETES_HOST_TIMEZONE`

 `KUBERNETES_HOST_TIMEZONE` is the timezone setting on kubernetes host, for example, "UTC" or "America/Los_Angeles".
 If this option is not provided, default value UTC will be used.